umitic/BSeetCode/README.md

 ## Adding a new Solution
 In order to add a new Solution go to `source/BSeetCode/Solutions.brs` and inside the `createSolutions()` function add a following a new solution function:

-    this.nameOfTheSolution = function(params as Array)
+    this.nameOfTheSolution = function(params)
 	    //Write your Solution code to the Question end function
-The Solution params argument should always be an Array since it will contain arguments/params from `input` field of Question config.
+The Solution `params` argument should always be an Array since it will contain arguments/params from `input` field of Question config.

 **IMPORTANT** : Name of the Solution and name of the Question added to Questions script needs to be identical!